Arizona Map

 illustrates that we have a relatively small number of large counties.
 A couple of our

-counties are larger than some states... our own Coconino County is the
+counties are larger than some states.

 The northwestern part of the state is somewhat isolated by